The growth of A2P text messaging

 Let’s take a closer look at each step.

-Registering brand information for 10DLC
+Registering brand information

 Brand data consists of information about the company that owns the rights to the brand: the name of the brand, address, and contact details.
 Sometimes, it’s necessary to provide more specific information, like tax ID and stock symbol.
 Each brand needs to be approved before they can start sending.